 A key to developing trust with a hoarder is to understand their perspective when it comes to the items they have stowed in a residence.
 Consider how you would feel if someone arrived at your home to gather up jewelry and heirlooms, put these items into a garbage bag to throw it all away.

 Yes, it is true that much of what a person with hoarding disorder collects has little value in reality.
 However, that is not how a hoarder views these items.
 In many ways, a hoarder views items kept in a residence in a manner similar to the way you perceive things like jewelry and heirlooms.

 Suggest Small Steps

 A person with hoarding disorder very well may be living in a residence that is overflowing with items of different types.
-Indeed, the amount of items throughout a residence may be so significant that the house is barely livable.
+Indeed, the number of items throughout a residence may be so significant that the house is barely livable.
 Appliances are likely broken or unusable because they are being used to store hoarded items.
 The bathroom may be largely inaccessible as well.

 As trust is developed with a hoarder, suggesting taking a small step becomes appropriate.
-For example, you could inquire if the hoarder would like to take a real shower, the space currently being filled with items.
+For example, you could inquire if the hoarder would like to take a real shower, in the space currently being filled with items.
 You should not push a hoarder.
 However, by raising the prospect of being able to use the shower appropriately, or use some kitchen appliances, may provide a hoarder with at least some desire to eliminate certain items from the premises.